In the UEM marketspace, Microsoft Intune is a true cloud-based SaaS service for

 Thus when an entity (requestor) requires a certificate, it reaches out to the CA to request one.
 The CA validates the request – to see if the requestor is permitted to gain a certificate as requested.
 If true, it generates a public/private key pair for the requestor, issues a digital certificate for the public key signed with its own private key (CA private key) and sends the certificate along with the key pair as generated back to the requesting entity.
 The requesting entity then stores the private key securely and uses the certificate to prove its identity.

-CA can again be of two type – Standalone and Enterprise (domain joined)
+CA can again be of two types – Standalone and Enterprise (domain joined)

 Establishing Trust – Learn the basics of PKI